mariambenmoussa/Weather-Dashboard/README.md

 # OpenWeather Dashboard  - Devops Challenge
 ## Project Overview
-This project consisys in using OpenWeather API and AWS to generate and visualize a Weather Dashboard.
+This project consists of using OpenWeather API and AWS to generate and visualize a Weather Dashboard.
  - OpenWeather API
  - AWS S3
  - Infrastructure as Code